Service · M365 InstantOn

 Faith-based organization, 200 to 400 staff

 Multi-site, mixed device fleet, legacy authentication still enabled in two departments.
-Launch completed in 13 days with a five-day Pilot validation in the IT department before the broader rollout.
-Zero help-desk surge on cutover day.
+The team validated the baseline in the IT department first, then enabled the broader rings at their own pace.
+Zero help-desk surge through enablement.
 The IT Director used the Cyber Insurance Evidence Pack to negotiate a premium reduction at the next renewal; the exact figure depends on carrier and starting posture.

 “The Portability Promise was the unlock.
 Every prior MSP wanted us inside their platform.
 Centered handed us a documented baseline and a runbook set, and told us we owned them.”